The Palace Hot Society Orchestra

 The Palace Alumni

-Bruce Edmiston (Reeds), John Eyre (Reeds), John Stenger (Reeds), Joanie Collins (Violin), Tracy Miller (Reeds), Diz Mullin (Trumpet & Vocals), Bob Burns (Trumpet), Hershey Bell (Trombone), Brian Dalton (Violin), Todd Temanson (Banjo & Guitar), Randy Caplan (Reeds), Dan Willard (Reeds), Debbie Baldwin-May (Violin), Spike Evans (Reeds), Larry Jones (Trombone), Karl Keller (Clarinet), Henry Nava (Reeds), Chris Norman (Violin), Mike Wheeler (Trombone), Mike Wallace (Trombone), Scott Yawger (Trumpet), John Herbert (Trumpet).
+Patrick Ingram (Reeds), Rick Perl (Trombone), Ray Linaweaver (Trumpet), Jean Maxey (Clarinet), Bruce Edmiston (Reeds), John Eyre (Reeds), John Stanger (Reeds), Joanie Collins (Violin), Tracy Miller (Reeds), Diz Mullin (Trumpet & Vocals), Bob Burns (Trumpet), Hershey Bell (Trombone), Brian Dalton (Violin), Todd Temanson (Banjo & Guitar), Randy Caplan (Reeds), Dan Willard (Reeds), Debbie Baldwin-May (Violin), Spike Evans (Reeds), Larry Jones (Trombone), Karl Keller (Clarinet), Henry Nava (Reeds), Chris Norman (Violin), Mike Wheeler (Trombone), Mike Wallace (Trombone), Scott Yawger (Trumpet), John Herbert (Trumpet), Larry Cossid (Reeds).

 The Palace Book

-The Palace has an extensive collection of 20’s arrangements which includes some of the standards of the period like Charleston, King Porter Stomp, Blue Skies and the obscure (Here Comes the Hot Tamale Man, Brainstorm, If I Give up the Saxophone (will you come back to me?).
+The Palace has an extensive collection of 20’s arrangements which includes some of the standards of the period like Charleston, King Porter Stomp, Blue Skies and the obscure, like Here Comes the Hot Tamale Man, Brainstorm, If I Give up the Saxophone (will you come back to me?).
 See our play list for more.

 The Palace Recording